dev-mhowells/web-applications/challenges/04_test_driving_route_with_database.md

 ```

 In this case, _we say the Albums collection is a "Resource"_ —  we can execute CRUD operations (Create, Read, Update, Delete) on a given Resource, by sending HTTP requests to the right method and path.

+You've noticed the mapping above uses other HTTP methods, such as `PATCH` and `DELETE`.
+They work the same way as `POST`, and we can send query parameters and body parameters with them too.

 This pattern of routing is often called **REST**.
 The key idea behind **REST** is to map HTTP request (method and path) to CRUD operations on the underlying database, as in the example above.